dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

     You can also add other [Android apps](apps-add-android-for-work.md) and [web apps](web-app.md) created by your organization to the device.
 Be sure to [assign the app to the device group created for your dedicated devices](apps-deploy.md).

   - **Virtual home button**: Choose **Enable** to show a home button on the dedicated device.
 When selected, it returns the user to the device's home screen so users can easily switch between apps.
 On some Android devices, users may need to swipe up on the screen to show the home button. **Disable** doesn't show a home button, so users must use the back button to switch between apps.
-  - **Leave dedicated device mode**: Choose **Enable** to allow Administrators to temporarily pause dedicated device mode to update the device.
+  - **Leave kiosk mode**: Choose **Enable** to allow Administrators to temporarily pause kiosk mode to update the device.
 To use this feature, the administrator:

-    1. Continues to select the back button until the "Exit dedicated device" button is shown.
+    1. Continues to select the back button until the "Exit kiosk" button is shown.
-    2. Selects the button, and enters the **Leave dedicated device mode code** PIN.
+    2. Selects the button, and enters the **Leave kiosk mode code** PIN.
     3. When done making changes, select the **Managed Home Screen** app.
-This step relocks the device into multi-app dedicated device mode.
+This step relocks the device into multi-app kiosk mode.

-    **Disable** doesn't give the ability to pause dedicated device mode.
-If the administrator continues to select the back button, and selects the "Exit dedicated device" button, then a message states that a passcode is required.
+    **Disable** doesn't give the ability to pause kiosk mode.
+If the administrator continues to select the back button, and selects the "Exit kiosk" button, then a message states that a passcode is required.

-    - **Leave dedicated device mode code**: Enter a 4-6 digit numeric PIN.
-The administrator uses this PIN to temporarily pause dedicated device mode.
+    - **Leave kiosk mode code**: Enter a 4-6 digit numeric PIN.
+The administrator uses this PIN to temporarily pause kiosk mode.

   - **Set custom URL background**: Enter a URL to customize the background screen on the dedicated device.